Connect with Us

 Meanwhile, in a large bowl, whisk together eggs, half of the goat cheese, parsley, salt and pepper; stir in pasta, bacon and chard mixture.
 Pour into the skillet used to cook the bacon and chard, spreading out evenly.
-Top with remaining goat cheese and cook over medium heat about 2 minutes more.
+Top with remaining goat cheese and cook over medium heat until the eggs begin to set along the bottom of the pan, about 2 minutes.

 Transfer to the oven and bake until set in the middle and golden brown around the edges, 10 to 15 minutes.
 Let rest for 10 minutes and then loosen edges and bottom and slide out onto a plate.
 Cut into wedges and serve.